qin-guan/study-harder/docs/np/ict/df/1-computer-forensics.md

 # Computer Forensics

-!!! warning "Work in Progress"
-    Site still Work In Progress.
-Expect A Major Overhaul Soon.

 ## Background & Scope of Computer Forensics

 - Computers are either used as a tool to commit a crime or have become a target for these crimes